winkbrace/rescue/readme.md

 ## Gameplay

-In this mod you don't have access to anything more advanced than burner mining drills and basic assemblers.
+In this mod you don't have access to anything more advanced than burner mining drills and stone furnaces.
 There are no ore patches outside your starting area.
 You have to venture out to rescue colonist outposts.
 Once rescued these colonists will supply you with a steady stream of resources.
 As you rescue an outpost, another one will be randomly generated a little further away than the previous one.